 - Our constantly growing free verifier tool.
 Check your system against our recommended standards for casual and ambitious gamers.
 Click here for the tool.

 What Psychological Processes Run in the Head of a Cheater?

-Let’s take a close look at some of the main psychological reasons why someone would cheat in a game.
+Let’s look closely at some of the main psychological reasons why someone would cheat in a game.

-We know that some gamers use cheats as an alternative to pent-up anger, which they have stored up against other players.
-Some people use cheats specifically because they are looking for the thrill of victory but don’t want to risk getting trounced by others in a fair match, so they will subconsciously take on the underdog’s role.
+We know that some players use cheats to deal with the anger they have built up against other players.
+Some use cheats specifically because they want the thrill of victory, but don’t want to risk being defeated by others in a fair game.

 Some people cheat because they have a history of gambling addiction or similar compulsive behavior and feel compelled to continue their actions even though it’s hurting them in real life.
-At least here, cheating lets them avoid feeling like such a loser when they can still live out their fantasy through gaming.
+But, at least here, cheating lets them avoid feeling like a loser when they can still live out their fantasy through gaming.

 Some people try to justify cheating because they claim to be playing a game as a hobby.
 They think that, in this case, using cheats is supposedly okay because you aren’t trying to win the game seriously and are treating the game more like a diversion.
 In other words, gaming becomes less about playing well and more about having fun while you cheat your way through.

 The subconscious is always trying to assert itself in our actions.
 When we don’t consciously acknowledge the feeling or thoughts that cause it, it will find ways to express itself in other more socially acceptable ways – like through cheating in gaming.